About the Book

 About The Author

-Nelson O. O. Zounlome, M.S.Ed. is a first-generation college student, child of immigrants, and native of South Bend, IN.
-He is also a McNair Scholar, Ford Foundation Fellow, Herman B. Wells Graduate Fellow, and counseling psychology Ph.D. candidate at Indiana University (IU).
-Nelson earned bachelor's degrees in Psychology & Sociology and a master's degree in Educational Psychology from IU.
+Nelson O. O. Zounlome, is a first-generation college student, child of immigrants, and native of South Bend, IN.
+He is also a former McNair Scholar, Ford Foundation Fellow, Herman B. Wells Graduate Fellow, Counseling Psychologist, and Assistant Professor at the University of Kentucky.
+Nelson earned Bachelor's degrees in Psychology & Sociology, a Master's degree in Educational and Psychology, and a Ph.D. in Counseling Psychology from Indiana University.
 He studies academic persistence and mental wellness to promote holistic healing among Black, Indigenous, and People of Color (BIPOC).
-Nelson is dedicated to helping BIPOC Communities liberate themselves and achieve their wildest dreams.
+Nelson is dedicated to helping BIPOC communities liberate themselves and achieve their wildest dreams.